Academic dress of the University of London: Full Dress

-All the above gowns have 'strings' attached to the inside of the gown behind facings.
+All the above gowns have 'strings' attached to the inside of the gown behind facings, though some are made without them.
 These are long wide ribbons the same colour as the gown.

 Undress

 Until c.
 1997 doctoral undress was officially the nearest black Masters gown; in practice the black MA/MSc style gown rather than the law, music or medicine gowns.
 The practice continues, although without any official sanction in the post-1997 regulations.